 It’s a great little device – it stores the videos on a secure cloud storage account on a rolling 7 day basis.
-This is free of charge, which from what I have seen, is unusual as most manufacturers of this type of device offer a paid subscription only for video storage.
+At the time or writing this is free of charge, which from what I have seen, is unusual as most manufacturers of this type of device offer a paid subscription only for video storage (Editor’s note: this has since changed to a paid service).
 You also have the option of downloading any clips you need to keep to your mobile device.
 It is a fantastic gift idea for gadget lovers everywhere, and is pretty good value at £129.99.
 For more information or to buy visit Y-Cam.

 The second product I was sent is a set of Nicky Clarke DesiRED Wide Plate hair straighteners.

 I have pretty thick hair and I’m trying my very best to grow it at the moment.
 It’s at a really awkward length and can be prone it looking somewhat bedraggled so I was really keen to see if I could inject a little ‘between haircut’ style into my hair.